-At the end of 2018, Tikkurila Group employed 2,717 (2017: 3,037) people in 12 countries.
+Tikkurila Group employes approximately 2,500 people in 11 countries.
 Approximately half of Tikkurila’s personnel work in the supply chain (production, sourcing, logistics and HSEQ) and more than third in sales, marketing and technical support.

 Target setting and development discussions between employees and their supervisors are conducted at Tikkurila on an annual basis.
-In 2017, a new group-wide performance management model was developed and deployed at Tikkurila, covering all white-collar employees and experts in the countries in which Tikkurila operates.
+Group-wide performance management model was developed and deployed at Tikkurila, covering all white-collar employees and experts in the countries in which Tikkurila operates.
 The model provides a framework for setting individual targets, evaluating performance and discussing competence and career development.
 It enhances leadership, harmonizes the managerial practices throughout all countries of operations and supports the achievement of the company’s strategic goals.

 Regarding blue-collar workers, Tikkurila follows country-level practices, which vary by country, for target setting, performance management and individual development.

 The measurement of quantity and quality of the development discussions will be embedded in the personnel survey.

 Safety of people is priority number one in our operations.
 In addition to building a safe culture and ways of working, the safety work at Tikkurila focuses on preventive measures, such as risk assessments, safety training, safety talks and rounds, reporting of health and safety observations and communications, as well as internal and external audits.
 We want to ensure a safe workplace for all Tikkurila employees.
 Preventive safety work affects the company’s cost-effectiveness and provides ways to improve efficiency and minimize sickness absences.

 In addition to assessing our employees’ safety behavior in their everyday work, we also address safety issues through regular personnel development discussions, safety rounds, as well as safety talks between employees and their supervisors and colleagues.